About Pedro Ramirez

 Pedro is an associate in our international arbitration group.

-Pedro has acted as counsel in several investment treaty arbitrations, in English and Spanish, under the auspices of ICSID and across a variety of sectors including oil, food and agriculture, telecommunications, and financial services.
-Pedro currently represents investors in several claims against Bolivia, Colombia, and Venezuela.
+Pedro has acted as counsel in several investment treaty arbitrations, in English and Spanish, under the auspices of ICSID and across a variety of sectors including oil and gas, renewable energy, food and agriculture, telecommunications, airport services, and financial services.
+Pedro has represented investors in several claims against Bolivia, Chile, Colombia, and Venezuela.

 Pedro is fluent in English and Spanish, and conversational in French.

-— Representing América Móvil in its Spanish language ICSID Additional Facility arbitration against Colombia concerning adverse measures affecting its infrastructure investments in the largest telecommunications provider in the country which operated under a concession agreement.
+— Represented América Móvil in an ICSID Additional Facility arbitration against Colombia under the investment chapter of the Mexico-Colombia FTA, concerning adverse measures affecting its infrastructure investments in the largest telecommunications provider in the country which operated under a concession agreement.

 - JD, Yale Law School